Information For Current PhD Students

-You will select courses from four categories: breadth, depth, depth*, and cognate.
-Courses that count towards the PhD requirements and are in CSE have three different designations: breadth, depth, and depth*.
+You will select courses from four categories: breadth, depth, and cognate.
+Courses that count towards the PhD requirements and are in CSE have two different designations: breadth and depth.
 Breadth courses are associated with one of the five research areas (hardware, software, artificial intelligence, interactive systems, theory) and provide students with a broad coverage of topics in the area.
 Depth courses are not associated with an area.
 They provide a deeper coverage into a topic of interest.
-Depth* courses provide even deeper coverage of an area.
 You can find the designation for each course in the CSE Degree Requirements List.

 You are required to take three breadth courses and complete each with a grade of B+ or better.
 Equivalency is possible (see below).
-You will take two depth courses, at least one of which has the depth* designation and complete each with a grade of A- or better.
+You will take two depth courses with a grade of A- or better.
 These courses cannot be completed via equivalency.

 Cognate courses are those not taught in CSE.
 Graduate courses taken from other programs cannot overlap in content with any CSE course related material.
 Any course in question must have prior approval of the CSE Graduate Program Committee.
-Please see the list of approved cognate courses.
 Equivalency is possible (see below).